ya-ming/algorithm/README.md

 ## Search

 * Linear Search - O(n)
+  * Recursive program to linearly search an element in a given array
+  * Recursive function to do substring search
 * Binary Search - O(Logn)
   * Less comparison
   * Find number of occurrences of input `k`
   * Find minimum element in the sorted array which is rotated at an unknown position
+  * Unbounded Binary Search Example (Find the point where a monotonically increasing function becomes positive first time)
 * Jump Search - O(√n)
 * Exponential Search - O(Logn)
 * Ternary Search - O((2 / Log23) * Log2n)